overtonpolicy/Overton-FE-code-test/README.md

 During it you'll be tackling a short challenge based on themes from the real life Overton codebase.
 You'll be fetching data, displaying it and figuring out how best to make it navigable by users.
 We're keen to see what you come up with!

-You should be able to get through the two parts of the exercise in 60 - 90 minutes.
+You should be able to get through the two parts of the exercise in 60 to 90 minutes.
 After you've submitted the test we'll schedule a call where you'll have the opportunity to walk us through it.

 Please don't spend longer than 90 minutes in total on this: it's completely fine if you don't finish both sections.

+### What we're looking for

+We'd like you to code in Javascript and to use HTML and CSS, but you can use any (or no) framework or helper libraries, feel free to do whatever you're most comfortable with.

+Don't worry too much about making things look pretty at this point, though a little bit of styling is welcome.

 The aim isn't for you to produce perfect, production ready code or designs; rather it's for you to be able to get a feel for what Overton does and for you to show us how you approach new projects and problems.
 We're interested in your thinking as much as the final output and this test gives us lots of jumping off points for chatting later, when you walk us through your work.

-### What we're looking for

-We'd like you to code in Javascript and to use HTML and CSS, but you can use any (or no) framework or helper libraries, feel free to do whatever you're most comfortable with.

-Don't worry too much about making things look pretty at this point, though a little bit of styling is welcome - we're primarily concerned with the software engineering part of things with this test, and with how your structure and approach.

-There's a skeleton structure in this repository, but you don't have to use it: if you've got a framework of choice feel free to delete or overwrite it.
+There's a skeleton structure in this repository, but you don't have to use it: if you've got a framework of choice or would rather start from scratch feel free to edit, delete or otherwise overwrite it.

 ## The brief